eclipse/mraa/docs/contributing.md

             person who certified (a), (b) or (c) and I have not modified it.

         (d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

 then you just add a line saying

 	Signed-off-by: Random J Developer <random@developer.example.org>

-using your real name (sorry, no pseudonyms or anonymous contributions.)
+Using your real name (sorry, no pseudonyms or anonymous contributions.)
-Unsigned commits will not be accepted.